AN INTRODUCTION TO THE MOMENTS OF SYMMETRY -WILSON'S THEORIES FOR GENERATING MICROTONAL SCALES OF ANY SIZE INTERVAL

 1. A generator (of any size, for example a 3/2 or a fifth in 12 equal temperament) which is repeatedly superimposed but reduced within

-2. Interval of Equivalence (of any size, for example most commonly an octave)
+2. Interval of Equivalence (of any size, for example most commonly an octave).
+Often called a period.

 3. Where each scale degree or scale unit will be represented by no more than two sizes and two sizes only (Large = L and small = s)

 A constant structure (commonly of a multi-limit tuning) is a scale where every occurrence of a ratio will always be the same number of steps or units.
-This term he added later to differentiate from the strict MOS formed of a consistent generator size.
+This term he later used to differentiate from the strict MOS formed of a consistent generator size.
 A constant structure can be thought of as a 'MOS' with a variable generator size accomidating the similar size intervals found when using tunings with more than one harmonic limit.

 THE BACKGROUND, THE QUESTION, THE APPROACH, AND THE RESULTS

 Erv Wilson perceived two contrasting forces that influence what makes up a scale, harmonic and melodic.
-While he understood possibly the influence of timbre, he felt it had little influence in the actual making of a chain that started and stoped at certain points.
+While he understood the influence of timbre, he felt it had little influence in the actual making of a chain that started and stoped at certain points.